Zunbil dynasty

 Zunbil, also written as Zhunbil, or Rutbils of Zabulistan, was a royal dynasty south of the Hindu Kush in present southern Afghanistan region.
 They were a dynasty of Hephthalite origin.
 They ruled from circa 680 AD until the Saffarid conquest in 870 AD.
-The Zunbil dynasty was founded by Rutbil (Turkic: Iltäbär), the elder brother of the Turk Shahi ruler (either Barha Tegin or Tegin Shah), who ruled over the Hephthalite kingdom from his capital in Kabul.
-The Zunbils are described as having Turkish troops in their service by Arabic sources like Tarikh al-Tabari and Tarikh-i Sistan.
+The Zunbil dynasty was founded by Rutbil, the elder brother of the Turk Shahi ruler (either Barha Tegin or Tegin Shah), who ruled over the Hephthalite kingdom from his capital in Kabul.
+The Zunbils are described as having Turkic troops in their service by Arabic sources like Tarikh al-Tabari and Tarikh-i Sistan.
 However the term "Turk" was used in an inaccurate and loose way.

 The faith of this community has not been researched as much.
 According to the interpretation of Chinese sources by Marquarts and de Groots in 1915, the king of Ts'ao is said to have worn a crown with a golden fish head and was related to the Sogdians.
 The Temple of the Zun was recognizable by a large fish skeleton on display; this would indicate a related merchantry deity.
 In addition to that Marquarts states the Zunbils to have worshipped a solar deity which might have been connected to Aditya (Surya).
 However, according to Shōshin Kuwayama there was a clear dichotomy between worshipers of the Hindu god Surya and followers of Zhun.
 This is exemplified by the conflict between Surya and Zhun followers, which led to the followers of Zhun migrating southwards towards Zabulistan from Kapisa.
 According to André Wink the god Zhun was primarily Hindu, though parallels have also been noted with pre-Buddhist religious and monarchy practices in Tibet and had Zoroastrian influence in its ritual.
 Other scholars such as H. Schaeder and N. Sims-William have connected it with Zurvan.

 Their territory included between what is now the city of Zaranj in southwestern Afghanistan and Kabulistan in the northeast, with Zamindawar and Ghazni serving as their capitals.
 In the south their territory reached at times the cities of Rakhwad (al-Rukhkhaj) and Bost (near Kandahar).

 The title Zunbil can be traced back to the Middle-Persian original Zūn-dātbar, 'Zun the Justice-giver'.
 The geographical name Zamindawar would also reflect this, from Middle Persian 'Zamin-i dātbar' (Land of the Justice-giver).

+History

 Zabulistan under the Turks

 The Zunbils were affected by Muslim conquests in the Indian subcontinent.

 During more than two centuries of their rule, the Tokhara Yabghus, followed by the Turk Shahis and the Zunbils were consistently an obstacle to the eastward expansion of Muslims forces.